Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in

-In addition to the multi-fidelity posteriors, we directly solve the (reference) Bayesian inverse problem for the HF model.
+In addition to the MF posteriors, we directly solve the (reference) BIP for the HF model.
 The HF posterior is prohibitive for more complex coupled physics-based problems and can only be provided here due to the simplicity of this demonstration example.
 Moreover, we infer the posteriors using the isolated LF models to compare their stand-alone capabilities for Bayesian inverse analysis.

 \FloatBarrier